sukykaur/AzureBlueprintDW/overview.md

 ## Overview

-The [Federal Risk and Authorization Management Program (FedRAMP)](https://www.fedramp.gov/), is a United States government-wide program that provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services.
-This Azure Security and Compliance Blueprint reference architecture and automation provides guidance for how to deliver a Microsoft Azure data warehouse architecture that helps implement a subset of FedRAMP High controls.
+The [Federal Risk and Authorization Management Program (FedRAMP)](https://www.fedramp.gov/) is a United States government-wide program that provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services.
+This Azure Security and Compliance Blueprint provides guidance for how to deliver a Microsoft Azure data warehouse architecture that helps implement a subset of FedRAMP High controls.
 This solution provides guidance on the deployment and configuration of Azure resources for a common reference architecture, demonstrating ways in which customers can meet specific security and compliance requirements and serves as a foundation for customers to build and configure their own data warehouse solutions in Azure. **Note: The automated solution for this reference architecture deploys to Azure Government.**

 This reference architecture, associated control implementation guides, and threat models are intended to serve as a foundation for customers to adjust to their specific requirements and should not be used as-is in a production environment.
 Deploying an application into this environment without modification is insufficient to completely meet the requirements of the FedRAMP High baseline.
 Please note the following:
 - The architecture provides a baseline to help customers deploy workloads to Azure in a FedRAMP-compliant manner.